sjz207/lc-qcad/README.md

 - the styles of the primitives will be unified
 - contours and engravings don't need to be grouped in blocks - but they can be
 - offsets all contours by a given value (the half of the cutting width)
-- the parts will be aligned or packed on a paper
+- the parts will be aligned/packed on a paper
 - gaps will be added on the sides of the parts - by a special algorithm
 - fully configurable via dialog